The Vast of Night: Plot

-Everett and Fay go to Mabel's home, where they find her reciting a message in an unknown language.
-With Everett recording their conversation, Mabel claims that the phenomena seen across town are spaceships, piloted by aliens who use their message to hypnotize and abduct humans.
-She believes the aliens will target isolated people while most of the town is at the basketball game and suspects the aliens are responsible for sowing conflict in humanity, from alcoholism to war.
-Mabel asks to be taken to the alien ship to reunite with her son, who was abducted years ago.
-Unconvinced, Everett leaves with Fay, who collects her baby sister Maddie.
+Everett and Fay go to Mabel's home, where they find her reciting something in an unknown language.
+With Everett recording their conversation, Mabel claims that the phenomena seen across town are "ships" piloted by "the people in the sky" who communicate with and abduct humans.
+She believes "they" will target isolated people while most of the town is at the basketball game and that "they" are responsible for sowing conflict among humans.

+Mabel asks to be taken to the ship to reunite with her son, who was abducted years ago, or at least that Everett take the "words" that she has written down on a piece of paper.
+Unconvinced, Everett does not comply, and leaves with Fay, who returns home to retrieve her baby sister Maddie.
 They are soon picked up by Gerald and Bertsie.
-Everett plays the recording of Mabel reciting the alien message, sending Gerald and Bertsie into a trance and nearly causing them to crash.
+Everett plays the recording of Mabel reciting the message, sending Gerald and Bertsie into a trance and nearly causing them to crash the car.
 After the eerie incident, Everett and Fay panic and flee with Maddie into the woods.

-Making their way through the woods, they find trees and branches that have been charred, and spot a large opening overhead as though an object has crashed through.
-Everett cautiously acknowledges the aliens are real and may be lurking nearby, which sends him and Fay running until they come to a clearing.
-The two take a moment to catch their breath, but they see the truth when they lay eyes on a flying saucer hovering nearby.
-They watch in awe as the spacecraft rejoins a massive mothership in the sky, and the wind begins swirling around them.
-Elsewhere the crowd leaves the basketball game, but Everett, Fay, and Maddie are gone.
+Making their way through the woods, they find trees and branches that have been charred.
+Everett acknowledges the visitors are real and may be lurking nearby, so he and Fay flee until they come to a clearing.

+As they take a moment to catch their breath, they see a spacecraft as it rejoins a massive mothership, sending the wind swirling around them.
+At the high school, the crowd leaves the basketball game, but Everett, Fay, and Maddie are gone.
 Only their footprints and tape recorder remain.

+Title

+The title "The Vast of Night" is from Shakespeare's The Tempest.
+Starting with line 325 of Act I, scene II, Prospero addresses Caliban: